acronis/go-cti/cti-spec/SPEC.md

 ### Using CTI for data objects access control

 The CTI identifier notation is a powerful tool for managing data access control and performing access checks at runtime.
 It can be effectively utilized for implementing **Attribute-Based Access Control** (ABAC) as well as defining roles for **Role-Based Access Control** (RBAC).
-Services implementing APIs can leverage CTI identifiers to grant or deny access to specific objects or categories of objects based on their types.
-For example [self-encoded JWT tokens](https://auth0.com/docs/secure/tokens/json-web-tokens) might have the list of granted `scopes` in form of CTIs, with support for wildcard shortcuts.
+Services implementing APIs can leverage CTIs to grant or deny access to specific objects or categories of objects based on their types.
+For example, [self-encoded JWT tokens](https://auth0.com/docs/secure/tokens/json-web-tokens) might have the list of granted `scopes` in form of CTIs, with support for wildcard shortcuts.
 Here’s a sample API JWT token:

 ```jsonc
 {